Steroid-Induced Gynecomastia is caused by Anabolic Steroids.

-Doctors occasionally legally prescribe anabolic steroids to treat certain conditions in men that are caused by hormone deficiencies, such as delayed puberty, as well as diseases that result in the loss of lean muscle mass, such as cancer and AIDS.
+Doctors occasionally legally prescribe anabolic steroids to treat certain conditions in men that are caused by hormone deficiencies, such as delayed puberty low test, as well as diseases that result in the loss of lean muscle mass, such as cancer and AIDS.

 Anabolic Steroid Abuse